vectordotdev/vector/docs/usage/configuration/sources/stdin.md

 `optional` `default: "host"` `type: string`

 The key name added to each event representing the current host.
+See [Context](#context) for more info.

 ### max_length